AdrianOlego0720/Projects-freeCodeCamp.org_LAB/README.md

 Issues that happened today:
 1. Embeded links failed to load --- I had forgotten a core concept of embedding with YouTube and that is to replace the &#47;watch?v=nqO6cEbXyKM line with the &#47;embed&#47;nqO6cEbXyKM line.
 P.S that link goes to the Youtuber that pointed it out with a rather straightforward video, wasted opportunity to rickroll I know, but I wanted to document the first YouTube video I'd have consulted for a simple issue.
 2. I had this moment where I thought I had encountered an issue, the embeded links would load properly but never play audio.
 I begun messing around with the &lt;iframe&gt; string, and thought I was coming to a eureka moment where I'd solve my first issue.
 I was even comparing the embeded link Youtube provides, to the embeded link i had typed.
 Turns out, no, it was never a problem with the code, my system was just muted. &#40;Note to self: You have a 60% hall effect keyboard where it's very easy to press the FN key and access a shortcut option during heavy typing sessions&#41;

+# <--- 6/14/2025 ---> [Code Optimizations]
+I decided that every 3 days, I'd take a break. freeCodeCamp.org's bootcamp is structured in a way where theres the introduction to the code, how it's used and more.
+However, for the entirety, you'll learn how the code works by using it in one of the lab projects, which is what I have going on here.
+It's neat, I believe at this rate right now I'm able to have constant labs daily.

+So to clarify, 3 days I take codeCamp journey, then on the fourth I take a break by just going slower and watching videos rather than practice.
+I think this'll help with a balance.

+So for this day what I meant by [Code Optimization] is that I optimized it for readability I moved around a few elements such as &lt;body&gt;, &lt;main&gt;, and &lt;footer&gt;, Why? well in yesterday's lessons I heard how &lt;section&gt; elements not only help on-screen readers for accessibility, but also increases code readability.

+Just wanted to add that to my works here.
+So far, it is better being arranged as such, where nesting is more apparent.
+My eyes can autoread faster through the code due to the added guide to know when a part of the page ends.